Updated on 2024-09-30 GMT+08:00

 The system generates a default name for you, which can be modified.

-A node name must start with a lowercase letter and cannot end with a hyphen (-).
-Only digits, lowercase letters, and hyphens (-) are allowed.
+Enter 1 to 56 characters.
+Only lowercase letters, digits, hyphens (-), and periods (.) are allowed.
+The name must start with a lowercase letter and cannot end with a hyphen (-).
+Only lowercase letters or digits are allowed before and after periods (.).

 Login Mode